AdobeDocs/experience-manager-64.en/help/sites/classic-ui-authoring/using/classic-feature-search-promote.md

  </tbody>
 </table>

-### Creating the search results page {#creating-the-search-results-page}
+## Creating the search results page {#creating-the-search-results-page}

 Use the WCM Websites console to create a page for showing search results.
-The results of a search from any Search component can appear on this page if it uses the same Search&Promote service.
+The results of a search from any Search component can appear on this page if it uses the same Search&amp;Promote service.

 The components that enable users to review search results are Results, and Pagination.
 The **Results** component has no configurable properties in Edit or Design mode.
 The Results component simply lists search results, which provide links to other pages, and displays the number of results for the search keyword.